-- a.
-Outline programme structure and content indicating the depth of coverage to be offered for each objective - b.
-Expected learning outcomes, cross-matched to CIBSE's Competence Objectives - c.
-Specific reference in the programme content to induction, safety, and personal development of trainees c.
-The organisation's other formal links to FE and HE for example, providing sandwich and work experience placements
+- i.
+Outline programme structure and content indicating the depth of coverage to be offered for each objective - ii.
+Expected learning outcomes, cross-matched to CIBSE's Competence Objectives - iii.
+Specific reference in the programme content to induction, safety, and personal development of trainees e) Collaboration with Further Education/Higher Education and further learning further learning provision if any iii.
+The organisation's other formal links to FE and HE for example, providing sandwich and work experience placements f) Mentoring and support g) Supervision and assessment